ByronDickerson/AlexaRobot/README.md

 sudo python alexabot-flask-app.py
 ```

 Now when you say "Alexa" she will say "Yes"..... you will say "Trigger Forward" and the AlexaRobot should move forward.
-The same for all 6 commands created for your applets.
+You can do the same thing for all 6 commands created in your applets.